The Mythology of Fruit

 The Magic Orange Tree - from Haiti

 There was once a girl whose mother died when she was born.
-Her father waited for some time to remarry, and then married a woman who was both mean and cruel.
-She was so mean that she often did not feed the girl and the girl was often hungry.
+Her father then married a woman who was so mean that she didn’t feed the girl properly and the girl was often hungry.

 One day the girl came home from school and saw three round, ripe oranges on the table.
-Hmmmm.
-She took one orange, peeled it, and ate it.
-Hmmm-mmm.
-It was good.
-She then ate the second and the third and was very happy.
+They were so good that the girl ate all three.
 Then her stepmother came home and she was very angry.

 The girl was very frightened and ran through the woods to her own mother’s grave.
-All night she cried and prayed to her mother to help her.
-Finally she fell asleep.
+She cried and prayed to her mother and then fell asleep.

-In the morning the sun woke her, and as she got up an orange pit dropped to the ground and a green leaf sprouted from it.
+In the morning, as she got up, an orange pit dropped to the ground and a green leaf sprouted from it.
 The girl watched, amazed.
-She knelt down and sang to the tree.
-The orange tree grew and the girl kept singing.
-The tree grew curving branches, beautiful white blossoms and many oranges.
+She sang to the tree and it grew curving branches, beautiful white blossoms and many oranges.
 The girl was delighted and returned home with her arms full of the fruit.

-The girl arrived home and the stepmother twisted her wrist and made her show where the orange tree was.
+But her stepmother twisted her wrist and made her show where the orange tree was.
 The stepmother leapt on the tree and ate every orange.
 The girl saw that there would be no oranges left.
 What would happen to her then?
-So she sang to the tree again, and it grew very high with the grandmother on top.
-Then the orange tree and the stepmother broke into a thousand pieces.
+So she sang to the tree again, and it grew very high with the grandmother on top and the orange tree and the stepmother broke into a thousand pieces.

 Watemelons, mulberries, olives, pineapples and strawberries are coming - check back soon!